HarshikaAdarsh/JS_and_TS/README.md

       |        Execution Thread         |
       |_________________________________|

-##### Everytime when fucntions are created these boxes are created which New Executional context
+##### Everytime when functions are created these boxes are created which New Executional context

 Now again this new executional context will create memory phase and Executional phase 1.1) Memory phase : val1 -> undefined